Defining Go Modules

 Perhaps some day it would make sense to establish a distributed collection

-of proxy servers used by default in go
+of proxy servers used by default in go get, to ensure module availability

 and fast downloads for Go developers worldwide.
 But not yet.

-Today, we are focused on making sure that go
+Today, we are focused on making sure that go get works as well as it

 can without assuming any kind of central proxy servers.